Fetal Growth Restriction (FGR)

 Neonatal intensive care unit: A special unit in the hospital that cares for sick newborns.

-Placenta: A special organ made by a woman’s body during pregnancy.
-It allows the transfer of nutrients, antibodies, and oxygen to the fetus from the woman.
-It also makes hormones that sustain the pregnancy.
+Placenta: A special organ that develops during pregnancy.
+It allows the transfer of nutrients, antibodies, and oxygen to the fetus.
+It also makes hormones that sustain the pregnancy

 Preeclampsia: A disorder that can occur during pregnancy in which the blood pressure goes too high.
 It can damage many organs in the body, including the kidneys, brain, and liver.